roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

     pde-matlab-outputs/     → Output figures, plots, and temperature data
     DOCUMENT.pdf            → Detailed report explaining the methodology, equations, and results

 The MATLAB script in the pde-matlab-code/ folder is extensively commented and follows the mathematical formulation of the model.
-The pde-matlab-outputs/ folder contains visual outputs such as isotherm plots and graphs of solid fraction over time.
+The pde-matlab-outputs/ folder contains visual outputs such as isotherm plots and graphs of solidification fraction over time.

 ## Physical and Numerical Model